 Donahue’s experience includes applied research and strategy projects in areas such as inclusive growth, industry cluster development, innovation and entrepreneurship, the green economy, global trade and investment, metrics and indicators, and the design of regional economic development systems.
 Donahue has helped design and manage several major Brookings Metro engagements, including the New Industrial Policy Implementers Network, the Birmingham Prosperity Partnership, the Inclusive Economic Development Lab, and the Global Cities Exchange.

-Donahue has co-authored numerous Brookings reports that synthesize lessons from these engagements and highlight emerging practices from across the U.S. These include “Rewiring Systems to Rebuild Local Economies”, “Rethinking Cluster Initiatives,” and “Committing to inclusive growth: Lessons for metro areas from the Inclusive Economic Development Lab.
+Donahue has co-authored numerous Brookings reports that synthesize lessons from these engagements and highlight emerging practices from across the U.S. His publications include “Institutionalizing inclusive growth: Rewiring systems to rebuild local economies,” “Rethinking Cluster Initiatives,” and “Committing to inclusive growth: Lessons for metro areas from the Inclusive Economic Development Lab.